GreenCUBIC/Integrated_Data_Viewer/README.md

 # NICU Data Explorer

-##User Guide To NICU_DATA_EXPLORER
+## User Guide To NICU_DATA_EXPLORER

-Version 1.0
+#### Version 1.0

-Description: This application is an integrated data exploration tool for Patient Monitoring in NICU study.
+#### Description: This application is an integrated data exploration tool for Patient Monitoring in NICU study.

-Installation
+### Installation

-Step 1.
-Download and Install Java SE Development Kit 8u181 from this link, http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html    Pick The Version Meant For Your Computer
+1. Download and Install Java SE Development Kit 8u181 from this [link](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)
+, Pick The Version Meant For Your Computer

-Step 2.
-Delete all other versions of java (jre and jdk) above version 8, such as 9,10 or 11.
+2. Delete all other versions of java (jre and jdk) above version 8, such as 9,10 or 11.
 You can do this from control panel-> Uninstall Program

-Step 3.
-Download the jar release from github. (repository name is amente/nicu_data_explorer)
+3. Download the jar release from github. (repository name is amente/nicu_data_explorer)

-Features: Can load up Video streams, Pressure Sensitive Mat (PSM) Data and an Annotation log
+### Features: Can load up Video streams, Pressure Sensitive Mat (PSM) Data and an Annotation log

-Instructions On How To Use This Application
+### Instructions On How To Use This Application

 1. Run the jar file.